 In this series of podcasts, I’ve been giving useful, easy-to-follow tips and information all about well water, well water treatment systems, and how to improve the quality of your well water.

 Today’s episode is all about acid well water.
 Very common.
-Will also talk about acid rain if you’re using rainwater, and spring water, all of which can be acidic in private water systems one of the most common causes of pipe and fixtures corrosion is from low pH which means acidic.
-It’s a pH of less than 7. pH is just a scale.
+We'll also talk about acid rain if you’re using rainwater, and spring water, all of which can be acidic in private water systems.
+One of the most common causes of pipe and fixtures corrosion is from low pH, which means acidic.
+If it is a pH of less than 7, it is acidic. pH is just a scale.
 You can think about it as between 1 and 14; 7 is neutral.

 I’m also going to give an overview of the different kinds of systems used to treat low pH.
 Actually, it’s very easy to treat, which is fortunate.
-How copper corrosion occurs from acid water; how to slow down and how to eliminate those blue stains which is very common-the blue stains from copper corrosion.
+I will talk about how copper corrosion occurs from acid water; how to slow down and how to eliminate those blue stains which is very common.
+The blue stains are from copper corrosion.

-So like I said in this episode we’re going to go over copper corrosion, how acid water occurs, how to slow it down, eliminate copper corrosion and get rid of blue stains, where to go over the main systems used to treat low pH on residential groundwater and those are: calcite neutralizers, calcite Corosex, or Flowmag, blend neutralizers, upflow neutralizers, and soda ash systems.
+So like I said in this episode we’re going to go over how copper corrosion from acid water occurs, how to slow it down, how to eliminate copper corrosion and get rid of blue stains.
+We'll go over the main systems used to treat low pH on residential groundwater and those are: calcite neutralizers, calcite Corosex, or Flowmag, blend neutralizers, upflow neutralizers, and soda ash systems.
 I’ll go over briefly what the differences are.

 What causes acid water anyway?
-Well, common causes for acidic water are from rain, acid rainfall.
-Mostly due to atmospheric carbon dioxide, the CO2 levels are increasing, we’re seeing more and more of it generally but it comes from other airborne pollutants as well –coal burning, other fossil fuels, vehicles, pollution, and then run-offs from mines is another way it can happen.
+Well, common causes for acidic water are from acid rainfall.
+Mostly due to atmospheric carbon dioxide, and we're seeing more acid rainfall because he CO2 levels are increasing.
+It comes from other airborne pollutants as well – coal burning, fossil fuels, vehicles – run-off from mines is another way it can happen.

 But mostly it’s from the rain.
 So pure water has a pH of 7 which is neutral.
 However, natural unpolluted rainwater actually has a pH of 5.6.
 So it’s naturally a little acidic.
 The acidity of rainwater comes from the natural presence of carbon dioxide, in some cases nitric oxide, and some sulfur dioxide from coal burning.

-CO2 is present in the greatest concentration in air, this is from the studies that I’ve been able to gather and therefore contributes the most to the natural acidity of rainwater.
-It’s interesting to think about it.
-The rain comes down, eventually gets into the groundwater, that’s where we have our wells, you pull out the water from.
-If you’re in an area which is very common the natural rock or fractured rock where the groundwater is in limestone, or maybe sand, or some other mineral, it has a huge effect on whether that water would be acidic when you pull it out.
+CO2 is present in the greatest concentration in air, and therefore contributes the most to the natural acidity of rainwater.
+This is from the studies that I’ve been able to gather and it’s interesting to think about it.
+The rain comes down, and eventually gets into the groundwater where where we have our wells, where you pull out the water from.
+If you groundwater is in an area where the natural rock or fractured rock is limestone, or maybe sand, or some other mineral, it has a huge effect on whether that water would be acidic when you pull it out.

 For instance, if you’re in an area where the groundwater is sitting in limestone, well it’s getting neutralized right there.
-Acidic water dissolves magnesium as the water you have hard water but no longer acidic corrosive water.
-But if you’re in an area where it’s granite, or sand, or some other mineral, isn’t going to contribute a buffer, pH buffering into the water, then the water comes out of the ground often really good quality but it’s acidic.
+Acidic water dissolves some magnesium or calcium, so you have hard water but no longer acidic, corrosive water.
+But if you’re in an area where it’s granite, sand, or some other mineral that isn’t going to contribute pH buffering into the water, then the water often comes out of the ground really good quality but it’s acidic.
 So we see this very commonly.

-Many thousands of customers actually got neutralizers and neutralize their acidic water over many years we’ve been at this.
-Lots of times the folks have really great water.
-In other words, it’s low in minerals, low in salt, but fortunately because it’s coming from the ground, the water is just really acidic.
-What goes into the house if they have copper pipes, they make blue stains, eventually, we get pinhole leaks, corrosion, water heaters are ruined, and so.
-It’s, fortunately, very easy to fix and that’s what we talk about next.
+Over the many years we’ve been at this and helping folks neutralize their water, lots of times the folks have really great water.
+In other words, it’s low in minerals, low in salt, but unfortunately because it’s coming out of granite, the water is just really acidic.
+So when it goes into the the house and if they have copper pipes, they get blue stains.
+Eventually, we get pinhole leaks, corrosion, water heaters are ruined, and so on.
+It’s fortunately very easy to fix and that’s what we talk about next.

 What to do?
 Well, fortunately, it’s very easy to fix.
-What you can do is, the common systems we use to treat low pH are calcite neutralizers.
+The common systems we use to treat low pH are calcite neutralizers.
 Calcite is this white mineral which looks like white sand, and it’s just natural pure calcium carbonate.
-There are different grades of it, different types.
-The type that we recommend is this high purity kind.
-Just add some natural calcium into the water.
-That works if your pH is 6 and say 6.9.
-The regular which is the most common pH we run into with some customers.
+There are different grades of it.
+The type that we recommend is this high purity kind that just add some natural calcium into the water.
+That works if your pH is 6 and say 6.9, which is the most common pH we run into with some customers.

 Sometimes the pH is less than 6, between 5 and 6.
-Then we’ll use a blend of calcite and calcium carbonate and magnesium oxide.
+Then we’ll use a blend of calcite, which is calcium carbonate and magnesium oxide.
 For instance, there are different brands.
-Some people are for corosex, or which is a Glock brand or there could be Flowmag, which is a brand we use.
+Some people refer to it as Corosex, which is a Clack brand or there could be Flowmag, which is a brand we use.
+But basically they are the same.
 It’s a high purity, natural magnesium oxide.
 You got a little bit of that.
 Mostly it’s calcite and a little bit of corosex.
-Calcite neutralizers and calcite corosex neutralizers are backwashing systems, backwash out.
+Calcite neutralizers and calcite corosex neutralizers are backwashing systems, they backwash out.
 Then there’s upflow neutralizers and soda ash systems.
 Those are the main types.
-We’ll talk about each one briefly and how and what’s the best one to get clear water.
+We’ll talk about each one briefly and how what’s the best one for your water,

 The first thing to do is to figure out what your water chemistry is.
-Do a simple water test and you want to know in the minimum: What the pH of the water is, again that’s a scale from 1 to 14.
+Do a simple water test and you want to know at a minimum, what the pH of the water is.
+Again, that’s a scale from 1 to 14.
 Lemon juice has a pH of 2 or 3.
-In other words, it’s a little acidic or low pH.
-Ash soda is acidic, that is low pH and then it’s alkaline or alkaline substitute like baking soda, that type of thing.
+In other words, if its acidic, it has a low pH.
+Ash soda is acidic, that is a low pH.
+Then if is alkaline substitute like baking soda, it has a high pH.

-For instance, pick a sample of your water, you want it to get tested, say you filled the sample three quarters away, then you take it to the lab, they let it sit around for a day, then they get around to test it, the pH will be a little bit higher because one of the causes of pH is dissolved carbon dioxide in the water.
+For instance, say you want to get your water tested and you filled the sample three quarters of the way so there is some air in it.
+Then you take it to the lab, and they let it sit around for a day before they test it, the pH will be a little bit lower because one of the causes of low pH is dissolved carbon dioxide in the water.
 The dissolved carbon dioxide creates carbonic acid.
-If you were to spray this water in the tank, let it sit around, or put it in the glass, it will naturally rise in pH.
+If you were to spray this water in the tank, let it sit around, or put it in the glass, it will naturally lower the pH.
 So it’s very important to do at least one pH test at the site.
 It’s easy to do and you can also have a test by a lab.
 Those are the main things you want your water to get tested for.

-You can take that and you will know what kind of you’re dealing with as far as what kind neutralizer will be best for your system.
+You can take those results and you will know what you’re dealing with and what kind neutralizer will be best for your system.

 First, let’s talk about the Calcite and Corosex blend neutralizers.
 This is one of the most convenient ways to raise pH.
 A picture of these is in the guide.
-It’s like a tank for a typical home, usually 3 to 5 feet tall and 10-12 inches wide.
+A tank for a typical home is usually 3 to 5 feet tall and 10-12 inches wide.
 These tanks are filled two thirds full of calcite.

 They have an automatic backwash control valve so when the water flows in, it flows down to the calcite media.
-It’s instantly neutralized.
-The acid water goes in, coming out it’s nice, neutral water.
+It’s then instantly neutralized.
+The acid water goes in and comes out neutral.
 For some folks, they say that after a week or 2 the blue stains stopped.
 They can have a pretty strong and immediate effect of slowing down the corrosion in the pipes.